gbrscr/gbrscr.github.io/index.md

 <img class="profile-picture" src="portraitround.png" width="200">

 Ciao, I am Gabriele Scrivanti and I am a postdoc researcher at IPVF!
-Welocome to my webpage!
+Welcome to my webpage!
 I got my master's in mathematics at the University of Bologna in Italy, then did my PhD at Université Paris-Saclay where I was part of the MSCA ITN network Trade-OPT.
 Now I'm at IPFV still doing research and learning new things! 🔬 🧮